ZONEVICE/ZONECODE/rust/00.cargo/commands.md

 # cargo doc --open

 cargo doc --open is a command in Rust's Cargo package manager that generates documentation for a Rust crate and opens it in the default browser after building it.

+# cargo --version

+Checks the current version of Cargo.